bhartiy/learnsellacious/pages/12.categories/product-categories/custom-field-specifications-sorting/default.md

 We can sort the specifications in category.
 Go to Categories->product category->custom fields tab.
 In core and variant field you can select the specifications for that particular category from dropdown.

 ![](Screen%20Shot%202020-10-29%20at%2010.40.06%20AM.png)
 After selecting all specifications, as per your choice you can order or sort them one by one by drag and drop.
-Also you can also delete the specification by clicking delete icon.
+Also you can delete the specification from category by clicking delete icon.
 ![](Screenshot%20%2822%29.png)

 After saving the custom fields in category, save the value in product.
 It will look like in frontemnd: